hmgle/graftcp/README.md

                 SOCKS5 password
      --socks5_username=value
                 SOCKS5 username
+ -u, --username=value
-     --version  Print the mgraftcp version information -w, --whiteip-file=value
+                Run command as USERNAME handling setuid and/or setgid --version  Print the mgraftcp version information -w, --whiteip-file=value
                 Only redirect the connect that destination IP/CIDR in the